hmlewis-astro/heat-income/README.md

 - Download the manual images as GEOTIFFs (specified in `download_data.py`) from EarthExplorer
 - `.sh mkfile.sh` (this will take a long time)

+Added: Python script to reproduce maps, similar to those show in the NPR article.
+-`python heat-income-maps.py`

 ## Caveats
 - There is a difference between poverty vs. low-income
 - More detailed Census geography = larger margins of error